 As far back as 1985 McKeown et al stated that “a desirable goal of vocabulary instruction is to enhance higher order processing skills such as comprehension” and urged that the method chosen was carefully researched in order to ensure it was the most effective way of getting to the desired end-goal.

-As we know, one size very rarely fits all so be careful to design an intervention or strategy that will optimise the chances of achieving your desired outcome(s).
+As we know, one size very rarely fits all so be careful to design an intervention or strategy that will optimize the chances of achieving your desired outcome(s).

 McKeown et al’s key message though was a simple one: